fynv/Three.V8/QGameDev/docs/index.md

 An app developed using Three.V8 is consisted of a code part and a data part.
 The code part can be consisted of multiple JavaScript file during development.
-However, all the code need to be bundled togather using Rollup.js or other bundlers before it can be run with the engine.
+However, all the code need to be bundled togather using [Rollup.js](https://rollupjs.org/) before it can be run with the engine.
 The bundling procedural is automated by the IDE.

 The data part is consisted of multiple data files of arbitary formats.
 They should either be deployed together with the bundled code inside the final App or placed at a remote server to be downloaded at run-time.
 Those deployed inside the App can be referenced using paths relative to the bundled code.

 ## The IDE